fengyuanchen/cropperjs/README.md

     - `scaleX`: the scaling factor to apply on the abscissa of the image
     - `scaleY`: the scaling factor to apply on the ordinate of the image

-Output the final cropped area position and size data (base on the natural size of the original image).
+Output the final cropped area position and size data (based on the natural size of the original image).

 > You can send the data to the server-side to crop the image directly:
 >